johnae/spook/README.md

 which also comes bundled.

 You can download releases from [spook/releases](https://github.com/johnae/spook/releases).
-Currently only available for Linux x86_64 and Mac OS X x86_64.
+Currently only available for Linux x86_64.

 Buiding spook requires the usual tools + cmake, so you may need to to apt-get/brew/yum/etc install cmake before building it.
 Otherwise it should be as straightforward as: